 Zerowriter Core 1.1 Update

-Now that Zerowriter Ink is finally out in the wild, I am happy to announce the first major update to Zerowriter Core (the brains in your ...Zwink).
+Now that Zerowriter Ink is finally out in the wild, I am happy to announce the first major update to Zerowriter Core.

-This is a significant update and addresses a lot of shortcomings with the software that shipped on every Zerowriter.
+This is a significant update and addresses a lot of shortcomings with the software that shipped on every first batch Zerowriter Ink.
 I recommend updating yours.

 To update your Zerowriter Ink: